 Unless otherwise exempt pursuant to Sec.
-8109-4.8.3.2, the following are prohibited in the Habitat Connectivity and Wildlife Corridors overlay zone:
+8109-4.8.3.2 above, the following are prohibited in the Habitat Connectivity and Wildlife Corridors overlay zone:

 - a.
 The intentional planting of invasive plants, unless planted as a commercial agricultural crop or grown as commercial nursery stock. - b.
-The installation of new wildlife impermeable fencing that forms an enclosed area on a lot that has no existing, lawfully established principal use. - c.
+The installation of new wildlife impermeable fencing that forms an enclosed area on a lot that has no existing, lawfully-established principal use. - c.
 The installation of new wildlife impermeable fencing around the perimeter of a lot that forms an enclosed area, unless exempt pursuant to Sec.
-8109-4.8.3.7. - d.
+8109-4.8.3.7 below. - d.
 Any new fence post, corner post, or gate upright with open, vertical pipes on lots zoned as Open Space (OS) or Agricultural Exclusive (AE) that could trap small birds or other animals.
 All such fence posts and gate uprights shall be entirely filled with concrete, sand, gravel, or other material, or covered with commercial caps.

-Section 8109-4.8.3.4 - Wildlife Crossing Structures - Setbacks and Permitting
+Section 8109 - 4.8.3.4 - Wildlife Crossing Structures - Setbacks and Permitting

-- a.
 Development subject to and not prohibited by this Sec.
 8109-4.8.3 requires a Planning Director-approved Planned Development Permit pursuant to Sec.
-8111-1.2 if any portion thereof, including any resulting fuel modification required by the Ventura County Fire Protection District, is proposed to be sited or conducted within 200 feet from the entry or exit point of a wildlife crossing structure as measured from: 1) the center of the inlet or outlet side of a pipe or box culvert; or 2) the perimeter of a bridge structure. - b.
-Notwithstanding the foregoing, proposed development within a setback area described in subsection a above shall not be subject to this Sec.
-8109-4.8.3.4 to the extent: (i) the proposed development would be sited within a portion of the setback area that is encumbered by a conservation easement, restrictive covenant, deed restriction, or similar instrument, or an irrevocable offer to dedicate any of the foregoing (collectively "conservation instrument"), and the conservation instrument prohibits the proposed development from being sited within a specified distance from the wildlife crossing structure for the express purpose of protecting biological habitat or wildlife movement; and (ii) the conservation instrument is created and recorded with the Ventura County Recorder pursuant to a permit, approval, order, or agreement, or a mitigation plan, habitat conservation plan or similar plan issued or approved by the County or a federal or state agency responsible for conservation of wildlife resources.
+8111-1.2 if any portion thereof, including any resulting fuel modification required by the Ventura County Fire Protection District, is proposed to be sited or conducted within 200 feet from the entry or exit point of a wildlife crossing structure as measured from: 1) the center of the inlet or outlet side of a pipe or box culvert; or 2) the perimeter of a bridge structure.